Can I grow mustard at home? Yes! You can grow mustard easily in containers or…

 Cornell University did a good paper on the growth of hydroponics in commercial farming of lettuce.
 If you have time it is an interesting read.

 I hope you find this inspiring.
 It’s never a bad time to start an indoor garden.
+Please share, like and comment.
+I really appreciate it!

 ITS SPRING!
 Get your perfect seed starter.
 Also great for growing lettuce year round indoors!